 While we would still advise caution on the matter and advise that no one drink grapefruit juice while taking these drugs, due to the fact that there are so many other Grapefruit Juice Drug Interactions, but it would seem, based on a very thorough search and many years of listening to thousands of people who have been negatively affected by the fluoroquinolone drugs, that grapefruit juice is most likely not a problem when taking these drugs, and is most likely not a contributing factor in the development of fluoroquinolone toxicity.

 If you had a different experience and feel that grapefruit juice was definitely a problem for you while taking the fluoroquinolone class of drugs, we’d love to hear your story below.
+Do watch out for other Fluoroquinolone Drug Interactions, such as the Dangerous Interaction with Iron, it’s Interactions with Common Painkillers and Levaquin and Prednisone Interactions.

 Resources for this article